The Russia Investigations: Big Implications For The New Supreme Court Justice

 "He is moving as expeditiously as possible consistent with his responsibility to do it right," Rosenstein said.

-When's halftime?
+When is halftime?

-The bewilderment about the nature of the Russia saga even extends to confusion over milestones that have been expected but which still haven't actually transpired.
+The bewilderment about the nature of the Russia saga even extends to confusion over milestones that have been expected but that still haven't actually transpired.

 For example, the stage has been set for months for a showdown over a potential interview of Trump by Mueller's team.
 It would either happen — and be historic — or lead to a second potential showdown over a subpoena — which also would be historic.